 Shiplap Room Ideas That Aren’t Overdone

 Shiplap interior walls have had a lot of love in recent years.
 Some would argue, even, that it’s received a bit too much love.
 But why exactly is shiplap so popular?
-And what exactly is shiplap?
+What exactly is shiplap?
+How much shiplap is too much?

-Shiplap is an ideal design solution, not only for its ease of installation (hello, interlocking wood slats!), but also for its cost.
+Shiplap is an ideal design solution not only for its ease of installation (hello, interlocking wood slats!), but also for its cost.
 It’s far cheaper than drywall, which means you can designate your remodel budget elsewhere while still getting a high-end look that you love.
-Plus, the clean lines, (usually) neutral colors, and simple-living aesthetic it creates makes it a no-fuss solution that wows, no matter where it’s used.
+Plus, the clean lines, (usually) neutral colors, and simple-living aesthetic it’s a great way to add texture and change the room feel, no matter where it’s used.

 As wonderful as it is visually, like any trend, it can feel overdone and outdated if it’s used too widely.
 So, how do you use shiplap without overdoing the trend?
-Read on for our list of shiplap ideas and inspiration that will have you loving the look and admiring all of its unique installation possibilities.
+Before you get out your nail gun, read on for our list of shiplap ideas and inspiration that will have you loving the look and admiring all of its unique installation possibilities.

 Vertical Shiplap Wall